astropy/astropy/docs/units/quantity.rst

 Functions Accepting Quantities
 ------------------------------

-Validation of inputs to a function where quantities can lead to many repitions of the same checking code.
+Validation of quanitty arguments to functions can lead to many repetitons of the same checking code.
 A decorator is provided which verifies that certain arguments to a function are `~astropy.units.Quantity` objects and that the units are compatitble with a desired unit.

-The decorator does not convert the unit to the desired unit, say arcsecsonds to degrees, it merely checks that such a conversion is possible, thus verifying that the `~astropy.units.Quantity` object can be used in calculations.
+The decorator does not convert the unit to the desired unit, say arcseconds to degrees, it merely checks that such a conversion is possible, thus verifying that the `~astropy.units.Quantity` argument can be used in calculations.

 The decorator `~astropy.units.quantity_input` accepts keyword arguments to spcifiy which arguments should be validated and what unit they are expected to